memgraph/docs/docs/reference-guide/analyze_graph.md

 | index's label | index's property | number of nodes used for estimation | number of distinct values the property contains | average group size of property's values | value of the chi-squared statistic |

-Once the information about the average group size and the chi-squared statistic is obtained, Memgraph will be able to choose the optimal indexes.
+Once the information about the average group size and the chi-squared statistic is obtained, Memgraph can choose the optimal index.
 If you don't want to run analysis on all labels, you can specify which labels to use by adding the labels to the query:

 ```cypher